 In addition to daily rounds and crisis intervention, trained clinical chaplains respond to requests from patients, families, and clinicians to provide support, bereavement care, spiritual assessments, religious rituals, and pastoral spiritual conversation consistent with the patient’s faith tradition and current needs.
 Professional chaplains are available 24 hours a day at Watauga Medical Center.

 The pastoral care staff maintains excellent relationships with community clergy and coordinates the ARHS partnership program called AppFaithHealth, which helps congregations and the healthcare system work together to create healthier communities.
 Other departmental activities include support groups, worship services and corporate rituals; provision of inspiration, music and interfaith literature; and staff education.

-All three facilities maintain sacred space through a chapel available for personal prayer and meditation.
+Both hospitals maintain sacred space through a chapel available for personal prayer and meditation.
 Groups may schedule use of the chapel at Watauga Medical Center by contacting the director of pastoral care.
 Visitation by religious groups and distribution of literature also should be cleared through the department.
 Feel free to contact Melanie Childers, director of Pastoral Care, at (828) 266-1178, or call the hospital main number (828) 262-4100 to ask that the director or on-call chaplain be paged for you.

 The pastoral care office at Watauga Medical Center is open Monday through Friday from 7:30 am – 4:30 pm.